Traditional Song Week Classes – July 2-8, 2023

 (Matt Watroba)

 Bringing your songs and performances alive is all about choices.
 In this interactive class, Matt will show you the choices great performers make to get the most out of their songs and time on stage.
 Participants will then be encouraged to apply what they’ve learned to the songs they choose to sing.
 This workshop promises to be a safe, friendly place where beginners and professionals alike will benefit from the wisdom of the instructor and the group.
-Phrasing, style. stage fright, and performance techniques are just a few of the areas this class will explore on the way to wowing any audience with the power of your music.
+Phrasing, style, stage fright, and performance techniques are just a few of the areas this class will explore on the way to wowing any audience with the power of your music.
 (Class limit: 12)

-SONGWRITING IN THE TRADITION (Sam Gleaves)
+SONGWRITING INSPIRED BY TRADITION (Sam Gleaves)

 DUET HARMONY SINGING (Kay Justice & Sam Gleaves)